 Demonstrate ability to develop and evaluate assessment strategies to monitor and improve provision.

-Create a poster showing the advantages and disadvantages of one type of formative assessment.
+Students design a poster that shows the advantages and disadvantages of one type of formative assessment.

 Teaching and Learning Strategy